t-nicole13/US_Space_Missions/README.md

 An analysis of U.S. space missions.

 ## Objective:
 The goal of this project is to analyze space missions in the United States from 1957 - 2022.
-Additionally, there will be several visualizations of the my analysis.
+Additionally, there will be several visualizations of the analysis.

 ## Tasks
 - Extract Data: Pandas